 Note your top ten values and on your mind map, write the word ‘Values’ in the centre of your page.
 Create a branch for each of your individual values.
 As you complete this exercise, try to resist the urge to overthink your choices and instead, simply trust your instincts.

 It can also be tempting to choose values that you think others would approve of or that will make you feel credible in some way.
 The most important aspect of this exercise is connecting with what really matters to you.

 Add any other words that come to mind

 On each branch of your mind map, now any other words that come to mind that might help you define how you can live out those values.
 There’s no right or wrong way to do this – just keep being guided by your intuition.
 If you feel inclined, you may find it helpful to journal and describe in greater detail how each of these values will be expressed in your life.

 It’s often helpful to group your values into around five categories to make them easier to remember in everyday life.
 For example, under the value of Integrity on my mind map, I added Honesty and Loyalty.
 Under Kindness, I added Patience and Fairness.

 Are you aligned with your values?

 Once you’ve refined your top values, check in with each of them and see if you’re currently living in alignment with those values.
 You might even want to give yourself a score out of ten as to how aligned you are with each value right now (with 10/10 being completely aligned).
-It’s important that you don’t use this as an opportunity to beat yourself up – see this exercise as a starting point for creating meaningful change in your life, rather than an opportunity to be self-critical.
+See this as a starting point for creating meaningful change in your life, rather than an opportunity to be self-critical.

-Once your mind map is complete (you may find you want to do a couple of versions if the first one doesn’t quite nail it), choose at least one small action step you can take this week that will help you align with one of the values you’d like to focus on now.
+Once your mind map is complete, choose at least one small action step you can take this week that will help you align with one of the values you’d like to focus on now.